GitHawkApp/GitHawk/docs/_posts/2017-8-30-Finding-Your-App-Name.md

 That's why I recently [rebranded](http://blog.githawk.com/2017/08/16/Rebranding.html) to the name **GitHawk**, which I wont lie, is an _awesome_ name.
 In one word it:

-- Expresses that it does stuff with git
+- It expresses that the app does stuff with git
 - A hawk is a fast, efficient, and beautiful animal that watches the world from above.
 Much like GitHawk helps you watch your GitHub projects!
 - The capital "G" and "H" in **G**it**H**awk compliments **G**it**H**ub really well, especially when read as "GitHawk for GitHub"
 - There are **zero** App Store search results when searching for "githawk"